4lexir4/4lexir4/README.md

 ### Hi there 👋

-<p align="justify">I'm a PhD-qualified applied mathematician with 13+ years of diverse, academic and industry, research and development experience.
+<p align="justify">I am a PhD-qualified applied mathematician with 13+ years of diverse, academic and industry, research and development experience.
 I have experience and expertise in using data to provide insight, optimising algorithms and processes, and analysing, identifying and controlling dynamical processes.
-I'm also skilled in utilising modern software tools and development processes, with the focus on Python, Go and Rust eco-system.</p>
+I am also skilled in utilising modern software tools and development processes (:hearts: NeoVim), with the focus on Python, Go and Rust eco-system.</p>